indieweb/wordpress-micropub/readme.md

 ## Authentication and authorization

+For reasons of security it is recommended that you only use this plugin on sites that implement HTTPS.

 Supports the full OAuth2/IndieAuth authentication and authorization flow.
-Defaults to IndieAuth.
+Defaults to IndieAuth.com.
 Custom auth and token endpoints can be used by overriding the `MICROPUB_AUTHENTICATION_ENDPOINT` and `MICROPUB_TOKEN_ENDPOINT` endpoints or by setting the options `indieauth_authorization_endpoint` and `indieauth_token_endpoint`.

+If you want to use your own site as an IndieAuth endpoint, you can activate the IndieAuth plugin which is recommended but not required.
+You can disable the authentication in favor of an alternative plugin.

 If the token's `me` value matches a WordPress user's or author post URL, that user will be used.
 If there is only one site author that will be matched otherwise.

-Alternatively, you can set `MICROPUB_LOCAL_AUTH` to 1 to disable the plugin's authorization function, for example if you want authorization to be done by WordPress or another plugin.
-It will also be disabled if the IndieAuth plugin is installed.

-Finally, for ease of development, if the WordPress site is running on `localhost`, it logs a warning if the access token is missing or invalid and still allows the request.

 ## Installation